 Reporting a Violation

 Speech-language pathologists and audiologists within the state of Illinois are governed by the ASHA Code of Ethics and the Illinois Speech-Language Pathology and Audiology Practice Act.
+In addition, ISHA members agree to abide by the ISHA Code of Ethics when they become members of the association.
 It is the ethical duty of anyone aware of a violation to report it to the appropriate governing body.

 If you feel an individual’s behavior or actions are unethical, it is important to determine specifically what rule has been violated.
 An individual can violate ASHA’s Code of Ethics, the Illinois Speech-Language Pathology and Audiology Practice Act, or the School Code of Illinois.

 ASHA’s Code of Ethics outlines the fundamental principles and rules that are essential for speech-language pathologists and audiologist.
 The Illinois Speech-Language Pathology and Audiology Practice Act outlines the scope of practice and the licensure law and incorporates the ASHA Code of Ethics by reference.
 The School Code of Illinois, specifically Article 21 and 21B, applies only to the school setting.

 Before formally reporting a violation, discuss the concerning behavior or actions with the individual.
 It is possible that a misunderstanding occurred.
 Additionally, the individual may potentially be unaware that his or her behavior or actions are unethical and in violation of the governing documents of our profession.
 The individual should be given the opportunity to voluntarily change his or her behavior.
 If the individual continues to engage in the unethical behavior, a formal report of a violation should be made.